Dentures – Lillington, NC

 Why Choose Lillington Dental Care for Dentures?

-Spaces in your smile left behind by missing teeth can impact everything from your oral health to your general well-being.
+Oftentimes, patients assume the negative effects of tooth loss begin and end with appearance.
+The truth is that the spaces in your smile left behind by missing teeth can impact your oral health and general well-being as well.
 For example, it’s harder to bite and chew without two complete arches, and you might develop gastrointestinal issues from swallowing overly large pieces that can’t be easily digested.
-You might also develop a lisp, slur, or other changes to your speech patterns that make communication more challenging.
+You might also develop changes to your speech patterns, like a lisp, that make communication more challenging.
+For all of those reasons, we recommend scheduling a consultation with us sooner rather than later.

 Rebuilding your grin with a customized set of dentures allows you to overcome many of the changes to your abilities that developed after you lost one or more of your teeth.
-However, before proceeding, you must consult Dr. Butler to ensure you’re a good candidate.
-He’ll need to examine your mouth and treat any pre-existing issues, like gum disease, that might interfere with the results.
+However, they aren’t for everyone.
+If we decide for one reason or another that they aren’t the best smile-rebuilding solution for you, then we will discuss the other ones we offer, including:

 Types of Dentures